zhuomingliang/cilium/Documentation/architecture.rst

 routable.
 It is strongly recommended to specify a public prefix owned by the user using the ``--node-addr`` option.

-If no node address is specified, Cilium will try to generate a unique node prefix by using the first global scope IPv4 address as a 32 bit node identifier, e.g. ``f00d:0:0:0:<ipv4-address>::/96``.
-Within that ``/96`` prefix, each node will independently allocate addresses for local containers.

-Note that only 16 bits out of the ``/96`` node prefix are currently used when allocating container addresses.
-This allows to use the remaining 16 bits to store arbitrary connection state when sending packets between nodes.
-A typical use for the state is direct server return.

 Based on the node prefix, two node addresses are automatically generated by replacing the last 32 bits of the address with ``0:0`` and ``0:ffff``